Starisian-Technologies/sparxstar-user-environment-check/README.md

 ## FAQ

 **Q: What happens if I don't have a WP Consent API plugin installed?**
 A: The plugin is designed to be "privacy-first."
 If the `wp_has_consent()` function does not exist, the plugin will **not** enqueue its scripts or log any data.
-To enable logging without a consent plugin (e.g., for an internal tool where all users have implicitly consented), you can use the `envcheck_consent_category` filter to bypass the check. _This is not recommended for public sites._
+To enable logging without a consent plugin (e.g., for an internal tool where all users have implicitly consented), you can use the `sparxstar_userenv_consent_category` filter to bypass the check. _This is not recommended for public sites._

 **Q: Why a Must-Use (MU) plugin?**
 A: As an environment and diagnostics tool, it should run consistently across an entire network without the risk of being deactivated on a site-by-site basis.
 The MU-plugin approach ensures it is always active.